 Buffalo River's Natural Night Skies: A Window On The UniverseYou may have recently noticed some changes to our restroom and facility lighting at Buffalo National River.
-The park is in the process of gaining status as an International Dark Sky Park (IDSP) by the International Dark-Sky Association (IDA).
+The park is in the process of applying for status as an International Dark Sky Park (IDSP) by the International Dark-Sky Association (IDA).
 To obtain this status it is necessary for the park to adopt responsible outdoor lighting practices that will protect the park's naturally dark skies and serve as a teaching example for our local communities and visitors on how and why night skies can be protected as a valuable natural resource.
 Buffalo National River also offers several night sky programs throughout the year.
 Check out our calendar of events for upcoming educational opportunities.

 Parks can be more than just places to take a hike or pitch a tent.
 They can be places to renew your spirit and find solitude, through communing with nature.
 The park's forests and free-flowing waters provide that by day, but its natural unpolluted skies can do that by night as well.
 The night sky has been drastically impacted by man in recent decades with natural nighttime skies becoming as endangered as wilderness and free-flowing streams.
 However, the wonderful thing is that we can easily reverse this with responsible use of artificial light!